 A: Yes.
 Travelling will not affect your treatment outcome.
 However, it’s still important to know that you should not lie down for 3 hours after your treatment or apply direct pressure to your face for at least 8 hours.
 Also, if you’ve had filler, you will have some swelling, redness, and possible bruising.
 If a touch-up is necessary, we suggest coming back 2-3 weeks after your initial treatment to ensure a more optimal result.
 Please keep this in mind when scheduling your initial treatment around your travel plans.

 Q: I’m nervous.
 Can I bring a friend/family member to my appointment?

 A: Yes … but your friend/family member should be mindful that you are undergoing a procedure.
 Our injectors want to ensure the focus of the appointment is on you and our attention will be on performing a safe injection.
-If your friend/family member has questions about the procedure, or is also interested in having an injection, please let the front desk know when scheduling so that the appropriate amount of time is designated for the appointment.
+If your friend/family member has questions about the procedure or is also interested in having an injection, please let the front desk know when scheduling so that the appropriate amount of time is designated for the appointment.
 It will be up to the discretion of each injector whether they are comfortable having an additional person in the room during the procedure.

-Disclaimer: A full version of our post-care instruction sheet for both Botox and Soft Tissue Filler are available upon request.
+Disclaimer: A full version of our post-care instruction sheet for both Botox and Soft Tissue Filler is available upon request.
 Our injectors will also discuss post-care instructions and answer any questions at the time of your appointment.
 Please note, it is up to the discretion of the injector to determine if treatment is appropriate on the day of your appointment.